Google SecOps

 API Configuration

-* udm_type required when send_events_as: udm with V2 API * customer_id required for V2 API
+* = Conditionally required. udm_type applies when send_events_as: udm with V2 API. customer_id is required for V2 API.

 Authentication